MoAly98/Pythium/README_plot.md

             |  bot   |
              --------

 Each plot type (ratio, pull, projection, cmatrix) will be a combination of these subplots (Ax objects).
 For example, the ratio plot will be made of main and bot subplots and the projection plot will be made of main, top and right subplots.
 The left subplot is currently not used and might be deleted in the future if no use cases are found.
-So for example, in `RatioPlot` the user can pass in `set_axislabels()` arguments of `ymain`, `ybot` and `xbot`. `xmain` can be passed but will be ignored since there is no x axis label between the main subplot and the bottom subplot (there's not axis tick labels either, for that matter).
+So for example, in `RatioPlot` the user can pass in `set_axislabels()` arguments of `ymain`, `ybot` and `xbot`. `xmain` can be passed but will be ignored since there is no $x$ axis label between the main subplot and the bottom subplot (there's not axis tick labels either, for that matter).

 The space between the subplots is called 'spacing' throughout all classes.